darktrojan/newtabtools/README.md

 Releases
 --------
-Released versions can be downloaded from https://addons.mozilla.org/firefox/addon/new-tab-tools/
+Released versions can be downloaded from https://addons.mozilla.org/firefox/addon/new-tab-tools/ Beta versions are sometimes available from https://addons.mozilla.org/firefox/addon/new-tab-tools/versions/beta

 Hacking
 -------
-To get a working version of this repo in your Firefox profile, clone it into your extensions directory as `newtabtools@darktrojan.net` and start Firefox.
+To get a working version of this repo in your Firefox profile, clone it, then link it into your extensions directory as `newtabtools@darktrojan.net` and start Firefox.
 ```
-cd [your profile dir]/extensions
+git clone git://github.com/darktrojan/newtabtools.git
-git clone git://github.com/darktrojan/newtabtools.git newtabtools@darktrojan.net
+realpath newtabtools > [your profile dir]/extensions/newtabtools@darktrojan.net
 ```

 Localizing
 ----------
-Send me a pull request, or try my new experiment in add-on localization, *Zoo*: https://zoo2translate.herokuapp.com/darktrojan/newtabtools
+Please send a pull request.
+My translation website is not currently compatible with WebExtensions.